Invasion of Hanover (1757): Convention of Klosterzeven

-Allied counter-attack
+Allied counterattack

-Ferdinand of Brunswick who in late 1757 took command of the re-formed Army of Observation and pushed the French back across the Rhine, liberating Hanover.
+Ferdinand of Brunswick in late 1757 took command of the re-formed Army of Observation, pushed the French back across the Rhine and liberated Hanover.

-Ferdinand immediately began reforms of the forces placed under his command, and he tried to instil a fresh spirit into the Hanoverians.
-He was helped by the fact that the French troops had committed various acts of brutality that had turned the civilian population against the occupiers.
+Ferdinand immediately began reforms of the forces placed under his command and tried to instil a fresh spirit into the Hanoverians.
+He was helped by the fact that the French troops had committed various acts of brutality, which had turned the civilian population against the occupiers.

-Following Frederick the Great's victory over the French at Rossbach, Ferdinand launched a winter campaign – an unusual strategy at the time – against the French occupiers.
-The condition of the French forces had deteriorated by this point and Richelieu began to withdraw rather than face a major battle.
-Shortly afterwards he resigned his post and was replaced by Louis, Count of Clermont.
-Clermont wrote to Louis XV describing the poor conditions of his army, which he claimed was made up of looters and casualties.
-Richelieu was accused of various misdemeanours including stealing the pay of his own soldiers.
+Following Frederick the Great's victory over the French at Rossbach, Ferdinand launched a winter campaign, an unusual strategy at the time, against the French occupiers.
+The condition of the French forces had deteriorated by then, and Richelieu began to withdraw, rather than face a major battle.
+Shortly afterwards, he resigned his post and was replaced by Louis, Count of Clermont, who wrote to Louis XV describing the poor conditions of his army and claiming that it was made up of looters and casualties.
+Richelieu was accused of various misdemeanours., including stealing the pay of his own soldiers.

-Ferdinand's counterattack saw the Allied forces re-capture the port of Emden and drive the French back across the River Rhine so that by the spring Hanover had been liberated.
-Despite the French having been seemingly close to their goal of total victory in Europe by late 1757 – early 1758 began to reveal a shift in the overall fortunes of the war as Britain and its allies began to have more success around the globe.
+Ferdinand's counterattack saw the Allied forces recapture the port of Emden and drive the French back across the River Rhine so that by the spring Hanover had been liberated.
+The French had been seemingly close to their goal of total victory in Europe but by late 1757 and early 1758, a shift had been revealed in the overall fortunes of the war, as Britain and its allies began to have more success around the globe.

 Aftermath

-Despite the setback in 1758, it was still a central part of French strategy to recapture Hanover and use it as a bargaining counter for lost French territories.
-This particularly became the case following the fall of Quebec in 1759.
-The French committed increasingly large forces in their attempt to defeat Ferdinand's army and occupy Hanover, but despite repeated efforts they were unable to break through and capture it again.
-Following the defeat of the final French attempt at the Battle of Wilhelmsthal in 1762, an armistice was agreed and the later Treaty of Paris compelled France to evacuate all their forces from Germany and the Austrian Netherlands.
+Despite the setback in 1758, it was still a central part of French strategy to recapture Hanover and to use it as a bargaining counter for lost French territories.
+That particularly became the case following the fall of Quebec in 1759.
+The French committed increasingly large forces in their attempt to defeat Ferdinand's army and occupy Hanover, but despite repeated efforts, they were unable to break through and capture it again.
+Following the defeat of the final French attempt at the Battle of Wilhelmsthal in 1762, an armistice was agreed and the later Treaty of Paris compelled France to evacuate all of its forces from Germany and the Austrian Netherlands.

 In the later American War of Independence France signed a neutrality convention with Hanover, ruling out a French attack on Hanoverian soil.
-This was a recognition by the French leadership that it had been a mistake to attack Hanover in 1757 and pour so many troops and resources into the attempt to retake it – while British forces had been free to attack French colonies in the West Indies, Canada, Africa and India.
+That was a recognition by the French leadership that it had been a mistake to attack Hanover in 1757 and pour so many troops and resources into the attempt to retake it while British forces had been free to attack French colonies in the West Indies, Canada, Africa and India.